corbenshiro/site/content/2021-05-20-security-of-this-site.md

 ## Audit

-If you're viewing the HTML5 version of my site, you can audit it via the Lighthouse tool that is bundled in Chromium-based browsers (I recommend ungoogled-chromium).
+If you're viewing the HTML5 version of my site, you can audit it via the Lighthouse tool that is bundled in Chromium-based browsers (I recommend Chrome or a plain build of Chromium).
 Lighthouse supports testing with device emulation, i.e. to execute mobile mode on a desktop machine or vice versa.

 Use of Incognito mode or even better; a DisposableVM (if on Qubes OS) or Microsoft Defender Application Guard (if on Windows NT (Hyper-V is a prerequisite)) — is at your own discretion.